Chart Color Schemes

 Floreat is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, Floreat's dwelling structures consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Floreat, as per the latest Census evaluation, 89.8% of dwellings were houses with the remaining 10.2% being semi-detached, apartments, or other types.
 This compares to Perth metro's 68.6% houses and 31.3% other dwellings.
 Home ownership in Floreat stood at 46.3%, with mortgaged dwellings at 41.1% and rented ones at 12.6%.
-The median monthly mortgage repayment was $3,250, lower than Perth metro's average of $3,293.
-Median weekly rent in Floreat was $600, higher than Perth metro's figure of $450.
-Nationally, Floreat's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,250, below Perth metro's average of $3,293.
+Median weekly rent in Floreat was $600, higher than Perth metro's $450.
+Nationally, Floreat's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing